clarkzjw/starlink-geoip-data/README.md

 ## Code

-The source code used to generated this repository is available at [clarkzjw/starlink-geoip](https://github.com/clarkzjw/starlink-geoip).
+The source code used to generate this repository is available at [clarkzjw/starlink-geoip](https://github.com/clarkzjw/starlink-geoip).

 ![](https://raw.githubusercontent.com/clarkzjw/starlink-geoip-data/refs/heads/figures/geoip-subnet-count.png)